 Join Jen Kramer for an in-depth discussion in this video Challenge: Create a random-image module, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - Now that you know a little bit about modules,…it's time for another challenge.…In this challenge, I'd like you to create…a random image module.…There is a random image module that ships with Joomla.…The way it works is it's going to have a…folder full of images that's to choose from.…And every time you go to a page on the website,…it will ramdomly choose one of those images…and display it on the page.…It's not a image carousel,…it's not a fade in fade out kind of thing,…it just displays an image on the webpage.…